roberto-mardeni/vsonline/vs-online/how-to/vscode.md

   - 30 minutes
   - 2 hours
   - Never auto-suspend the environment.
 (Manual suspension still available)
+- **Instance Type**: The CPU and memory configuration that will be provisioned for your environment.
+Choose **Standard Environment (Linux)** for most projects, and **Premium Environment (Linux)** for those that require a little extra power.
+More information about instance types is available at our [pricing page](https://aka.ms/vso-pricing).

+> [!NOTE]
+> Windows based instance types are available as part of our VS Online for Visual Studio Private Preview.
+[Sign up](https://aka.ms/vsfutures-signup) to receive access.

 > [!TIP]
 > The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
 To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the environment's terminal support to clone your source code.